-Clam Clinic Siletz Bay 2014 was a great way to introduce those new to clam digging and the wonders of the marine environment.
+Clam Clinics Siletz Bay are a great way to introduce those new to clam digging and the wonders of the marine environment.
 As shown in the first photo below, clam digging enthusiasts met at the Lincoln City Library on Tuesday May 20th at 18:30 pm for a lecture on digging two of the most clam species common to Oregon's Bays, Eastern softshell clams and purple varnish clams.
 We met the follow day on Wednesday May 21st at the gravel pullout just north of the Bay House Restaurant at 12:00 pm to dig purple varnish clams and Eastern softshell clams.

 The clam digging enthusiast in the second, third and fourth photos is dressed to protect herself against the harmful effects of the sun by wearing a floppy hat and scarf.
 In addition, she is wearing gloves to protect her fingers from cuts from the sharp edges of the clam shells.
 Of the clam diggers who participated in the dig, she concentrated her digging effort on softshell clams.